TouchDesigner/TouchEngine-UE-Samples/README.md

 ### Use release version

-1. Go to the release page and download the latest zip file TODO:add link
+1. Go to the [release page](https://github.com/mbechard/TouchEngine-UE4/releases) and download the latest release zip file.
 2. Unzip the downloaded file in `Plugins/`.
 3. A folder named TouchEngine-UE4 should now be here with the following structure. ![Plugin folder structure](ReadmePictures/ueSamples03.png?raw=true "Plugin folder structure")
 4. Launch `TouchEngineUE4Samp.uproject` in Unreal Engine 4.26.1